WebAssembly/wasi-observe/README.md

 communicate with the vendor is an implementation detail of the providing component.

-> TKTK: "vendor" might be the wrong word there, should that be "collector"?

 #### An aside about the origin of the proposal

 Dylibso extracted the interface proposal [from an effort][dylibso-pr] to port